sasjs/sasjs.io/docs/training/workshops.md

 So on your laptop or desktop you will need the following items of software:

 #### GIT
 This is used mainly to clone the seed apps.
 Install from here: [https://git-scm.com/](https://git-scm.com/).
-If you do not have admin rights, try this [guide](/guides/windows#git).
+If you do not have admin rights, try this [guide](/windows#git).

 #### NPM
 Node Package Manager (NPM) is a JavaScript framework for managing project dependencies.
 It also handles installations and a lot of other functionality.
 It can be downloaded here: [https://nodejs.org/en/download](https://nodejs.org/en/download).
-If you do not have admin rights, try this [guide](/guides/windows#npm).
+If you do not have admin rights, try this [guide](/windows#npm).

 #### VSCode
 You don't necessarily need VSCode but it's a great editor and includes an integrated terminal for running commands.
-It can be downloaded (without telemetry) from here: [https://vscodium.com/](https://vscodium.com/), and a portable version can be obtained from this [guide](/guides/windows#vscode).
+It can be downloaded (without telemetry) from here: [https://vscodium.com/](https://vscodium.com/), and a portable version (installable without admin rights) can be obtained from this [guide](/windows#vscode).

 #### Final checks